rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 <a name="Summary"></a>
 ## Summary ##

 In this lab, you created an Azure IoT hub, registered an array of simulated devices, and sent a message to the IoT hub from one of the devices to confirm that everything was set up correctly.
 You also created an Azure storage account and a blob container inside it and demonstrated that a device simulated in software could upload blobs to it.
-This is a great start, but there is more work to do to build a complete end-to-end solution that notifies you when a polar bear is photographed.
+This is a great start, but there is more work to do to build a complete end-to-end solution that notifies you when a polar bear is captured on camera.
 You may now proceed to the next lab in this series — [Processing IoT Data in Real Time Using Stream Analytics and Machine Learning, Part 2](#) — to create an [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) job and connect it to the IoT hub.

 ---